zenml-io/zenml/docs/book/mlops_stacks/container_registries/gitlab.md

 ---
-description: Store container images in GitLab.
+description: Store container images in GitLab
 ---

 The GitLab container registry is a [container registry](./overview.md) flavor comes built-in with